yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Feel free to scan to your heart's content!
 As long as you managed to grab one of the plastic things while they were in stock.

-It’s worth mentioning that Amiibo keys are required to write any data.
+It's worth mentioning that writing Amiibo data will require dumping the relevant keys.
-This doesn’t mean dumping the keys is mandatory if all you want to do is just load decrypted Amiibo dumps– german77 {{< gh-hovercard "10415" "removed the requirement" >}} for encryption keys if that’s the case.
+However, if all you want to do is load decrypted Amiibo dumps, german77 {{< gh-hovercard "10415" "added support" >}} for using them without needing to dump the Amiibo keys.

-The only thing left to close the Amiibo case is to add a manager, but that’s homework for later.
+At this point, the only thing left for full Amiibo support is to add a manager!

 ## Audio and miscellaneous changes